STRANGE WORLD: GRIMOIRE (by Jake A. Strife)

-“Sure buuuuddy.”
-He grinned; he didn’t have any other teeth besides the enormous front ones.
+“Sure, buddy.”
+He grinned with his only teeth—the enormous front ones.
 “But I have to get back to da show soon, seeing I’m the ringleader and all.”

-I didn’t want to imagine what show he was running.
-He was too batty to be entertaining.
+I didn’t care to imagine what show he was running.
+He was enough acts on his own.

 He oomph’d as he tried to lift me.
 “You’re heavier now, ain’t ye?”